Lima bean

-A lima bean (Phaseolus lunatus), also commonly known as the butter bean, sieva bean, double bean, Madagascar bean, or wax bean is a legume grown for its edible seeds or beans.
+A lima bean (Phaseolus lunatus), also commonly known as butter bean, sieva bean, double bean or Madagascar bean, is a legume grown for its edible seeds or beans.

+Although lima beans and butter beans are the same species, they are sometimes considered distinct in culinary use, the former being small and green, the latter large and yellow.
+In areas where both are considered to be lima beans, the green variety may be labeled as "baby" (and less commonly "junior") limas.

 Origin and uses

 Phaseolus lunatus is found in Meso- and South America.
 Two gene pools of cultivated lima beans point to independent domestication events.
 The Mesoamerican lima bean is distributed in neotropical lowlands, while the other is found in the western Andes.
 They were discovered in Peru and may have been the first plant that was brought up under civilization by the native farmers.

-The Andes domestication took place around 2000 BC and produced a large-seeded variety (lima type), while the second, taking place in Mesoamerica around 800 AD, produced a small-seeded variety (Sieva type).
+The Andean domestication took place around 2000 B.C. and produced a large-seeded variety (lima type), while the second, taking place in Mesoamerica around A.D.
+800, produced a small-seeded variety (Sieva type).
 By around 1300, cultivation had spread north of the Rio Grande, and, in the 1500s, the plant began to be cultivated in the Old World.

 The small-seeded (Sieva) type is found distributed from Mexico to Argentina, generally below 1600 m above sea level, while the large-seeded wild form (lima type) is found distributed in the north of Peru, from 320 to 2030 m above sea level.

-The Moche culture (1–800 CE) cultivated lima beans heavily and often depicted them in their art.
+The Moche culture (A.D.
+1–800) cultivated lima beans heavily and often depicted them in their art.
 During the Spanish Viceroyalty of Peru, lima beans were exported to the rest of the Americas and Europe, and since the boxes of such goods had their place of origin labeled "Lima, Peru", the beans got named as such.
-Despite the origin of the name, when referring to the bean, the word "lima" is generally pronounced differently from the Peruvian capital.

 The term "butter bean" is widely used in North and South Carolina for a large, flat and yellow/white variety of lima bean (P. lunatus var. macrocarpus, or P. limensis).
-In the United States Sieva-type beans are traditionally called butter beans, also otherwise known as the Dixie or Henderson type.
-In that area, lima beans and butter beans are seen as two distinct types of beans, although they are the same species.
-In the United Kingdom and the United States, "butter beans" refers to either dried beans which can be purchased to rehydrate, or the canned variety which are ready to use.
-In culinary use there, lima beans and butter beans are distinct, the former being small and green, the latter large and yellow.
-In areas where both are considered to be lima beans, the green variety may be labelled as "baby" (and less commonly "junior") limas.
+In the United States, Sieva-type beans are traditionally called butter beans, also otherwise known as the Dixie or Henderson type.
+In the United Kingdom and the United States, "butter beans" refers to either dried beans, which can be purchased to rehydrate, or the canned variety, which are ready to use.

-In Spain, it is called garrofón, and constitutes one of the main ingredients of the famous Valencian paella.